Within This Page

 - Sustainable School Architecture: Design for Elementary and Secondary Schools by Lisa Gelfand, Eric Corey Freed.
 New York, NY: John Wiley & Sons, Inc., 2010.

-- National Clearinghouse for Educational Facilities (NCEF) — Managed by the National Institute of Building Sciences, NCEF is the largest source of school facilities information in the world.
-NCEF provides information on planning, designing, funding, building, improving and maintaining safe, healthy, high performing pre-kindergarten through grade 12 schools and higher education facilities.
+- National Clearinghouse for Educational Facilities (NCEF) — Created in 1997 by the U.S. Department of Education and managed by the National Institute of Building Sciences, NCEF provides information on planning, designing, funding, building, improving, and maintaining safe, healthy, high performance schools and universities.